We believe in a holistic & interdisciplinary approach to education.

 As funders of climate science research since 2004, we work with and support universities and institutions across the country.
 We’ve joined Columbia University in an effort to increase diversity in climate sciences within Columbia, the Climate School, and Lamont-Doherty Earth Observatory.
 The foundation’s endowment will provide summer research experiences, scholarships, staffing and programming that encourage a new generation of climate scientists.

 Medill Comer Scholars is a partnership with Medill School of Journalism at Northwestern University.
 Students in this intensive one-year graduate program develop the expertise needed to communicate the complex science of climate change and to command attention for environmental issues.
-Graduates have gone on to successful careers in environmental and science journalism, fulfilling the mission to mobilize a vital new generation of reporters.
+Nearly 80 graduates have gone on to successful careers in environmental and science journalism, fulfilling the mission to mobilize a vital new generation of reporters.

-In the pathway to science careers, the postdoctoral stage is formative, providing defining experiences while advancing scholarly research.
-The Comer Postdoctoral Fellowship Program supports 2–3-year mentorships at institutions seeking to strengthen diversity in the geosciences.
+In the pathway to science careers, the graduate through postdoctoral stages are formative, providing defining experiences while advancing scholarly research.
+We support students seeking to complete their academic journeys, thereby strengthening the pipeline of young climate scientists.

 Graduate students Lauren Carver and Zander Roman in the lab at the University of Maine in Orono, Maine.